 Apples are a perfect treat for dogs according to the Modern Dog Magazine.
 Many dogs love them for their natural sweetness and they have a whole lot of nutritional benefits.
 They contain a significant amount of calcium and vitamins K and C.

-The main problem with feeding apples to dogs is that the seeds and stem contain a chemical known as
+The main problem with feeding apples to dogs is that the seeds and stem contain a chemical known as cyanogenic glycoside, otherwise known as cyanide.
+This can cause an upset stomach, and if ingested in large quantities, it can lead to more serious problems.

 The good news is that to be dangerous, your pup would have to consume a lot of seeds.
 So don’t panic if he only swallows one or two of them.
 Dogs can eat apples but, to play on the safe side, remove the seeds along with the core.
+Be extra carefuk if you have a small dog like a chihuahua as even a small amount of seeds can harm them.

 Can dogs eat oatmeal?